This assignment is to be done individually

 |Step 1: Get a copy of OS/161 and set up your CVS repository|

-Instructions for obtaining and installing OS/161, and for creating your CVS repository, can be obtained from the Assignments page in the course web space.
+Instructions for obtaining and installing OS/161, and for creating a CVS repository, can be obtained from the Assignments page in the course web space.
+You are free to use CVS, SVN, or GIT but you will need to follow the ideas for CVS and translate them to the revision control system you decide to use.
 The remaining steps make the following assumptions:

 |Step 2: Running your kernel (hand me in)|